-Have returned from a trip – my first to Europe – and from writing elsewhere about the trip in a way that surprised myself.
-The recounting of the trip just poured through like sunshine first thing in the morning, and I could hardly leave my bed–where I’d started off writing just a few simple notes–for most of the day. 🙂
+Have returned from a trip – my first to Europe – and from writing elsewhere about the trip in a way that surprised me.
+The recounting poured through like sunshine first thing in the morning, and I could hardly leave my bed–where I’d started off writing just a few simple notes–for most of the day. :

-By 6 pm I was hobbling in pain, my back loudly protesting what I’d done, but I wasn’t sorry.
-In the community, there came such genuine appreciation that I’d tried to bring into the time those who had not been able to go, to include them in the adventure.
-Of course, it wasn’t that I could include anyone anywhere.
-I just took the time to show they were already included… something the dynamics of the group itself have taught me to see throughout ten years involvement.
+By 6 pm I was hobbling in pain, my back loudly protesting what I’d done, but wasn’t sorry.
+In the community, there came genuine appreciation that I’d tried to bring into the experience those who had not been able to go, to include them in the adventure.
+Of course, it wasn’t that I could include anyone anywhere, but they appreciated that I took the time to show they were already included… something the dynamics of the group have taught me to see throughout ten years involvement.

 Why have I done that anyway?
 In part, out of a desire to show appreciation, to ‘make good’, like a child who is well aware of what their parents have sacrificed to give them greater opportunities.
 But times have changed.
-There is a hierarchical way of sharing, of giving and receiving, that isn’t quite appropriate anymore, yet our systems and formulas have not moved beyond that way of thinking.
+There is a hierarchical way of sharing, of giving and receiving, that isn’t quite appropriate anymore, even if our institutions and formulas have not moved beyond that way of thinking.
 We’re walking funny lines.

-An ‘appreciating food’ practice a friend on the trip (a kind of a retreat, combined with social event), shared, consisted of taking a moment to contemplate how our meals, in all their myriad components, reached our table.
-Each time she walked through some of the many factors and relationships required for any given meal present, much less the innumerable factors necessary to gather such disparate people as we ourselves from all over the world, to appreciate that presentation.
+The ‘appreciating food’ practice a friend on the trip shared, consisted of taking a moment to contemplate how our meals, in all their myriad components, had reached our table.
+Each time we ate together she walked through some of the many factors and relationships required for any given meal, much less the innumerable factors necessary to gather such disparate people as we ourselves from all over the world, to appreciate that presentation.
 This practice, although simple, deeply affected my way of seeing during the trip.
 Perhaps the writing took on that flavor as a natural overflow.

 It is far too easy to snap into a category and write ‘about that’, to try to line things up with calculations of what is wanted… what is most ‘useful’.
 However, the benefit of going with what pours out is that there is 0 pretending.
 There are too many factors, so you give up on capturing them all in advance, and go along with the momentum appreciatively.